 The judge can either fine or even send the delinquent parent to jail for “contempt of court” because he/she disobeyed a court order.
 In addition, the judge can also require the delinquent parent to pay a portion of owed child support as a condition for release.

-If you are interested in modifying child support or enforcing an order in Salt Lake City, contact Lokken & Associates, P.C. today at (801) 829-9783 and schedule a free consultation.
+If you are interested in modifying child support or enforcing an order in Salt Lake City, contact Lokken & Putnam, P.C. today at (801) 829-9783 and schedule a free consultation.